joedakwa/kingstone/Audit Report.md

 # Introduction

-A time-boxed security review of the **protocol name** protocol was done by **pashov**, with a focus on the security aspects of the application's smart contracts implementation.
+A time-boxed security review of the **TheVaultSales** protocol was done by **Joe Dakwa**, with a focus on the security aspects of the application's smart contracts implementation.

 # Disclaimer

 A smart contract security review can never verify the complete absence of vulnerabilities.
 This is a time, resource and expertise bound effort where I try to find as many vulnerabilities as possible.
 I can not guarantee 100% security after the review or even if the review will find any problems with your smart contracts.
 Subsequent security reviews, bug bounty programs and on-chain monitoring are strongly recommended.

-# About **pashov**
+# About **Joe Dakwa**

-Krum Pashov, or **pashov**, is an independent smart contract security researcher.
-Having found numerous security vulnerabilities in various protocols, he does his best to contribute to the blockchain ecosystem and its protocols by putting time and effort into security research & reviews.
-Check his previous work [here](https://github.com/pashov/audits) or reach out on Twitter [@pashovkrum](https://twitter.com/pashovkrum)
+I an independent smart contract security researcher.
+Having found numerous security vulnerabilities in various protocols, I does my best to contribute to the blockchain ecosystem and its protocols by putting time and effort into security research & reviews.

-# About **ProtocolName**
+# About **The Vault Sales**

-_explanation what the protocol does, some architectural comments, technical documentation_
+The Vault Sales is a modern NFT Marketplace designed to allow individuals to freely trade their ERC721 NFTs.

 ## Observations

+Protocol is using 2 Open Zeppelin libraries, including the reentrancy guard and the interface for ERC721 implementations.

 ## Privileged Roles & Actors

+Deployer is owner of the contract and has the ability to change ownership and fee structure within the protocol.

 # Severity classification